 Dialogue is characterized by incisiveness, creativity, and synergizing diverse points of view into a cohesive understanding that illuminates new insights, enabling decision-making and action.
 The quality of dialogue determines the quality of idea generation, problem –solving and how people make decisions.
 How people feel about one another impacts the outcome of these decisions.

-When you help people find work they love to do, you will create driven, loyal teams that will go the extra mile to achieve excellence and help your company succeed.
-This is how Sir Richard Branson built his empire.
+Sir Richard Branson built his empire by helping people find work they love to do, and creating driven, loyal teams that will go the extra mile to achieve excellence.
+Here’s how:

 - Match the passion of employees to the mission objectives of your company.

-- Tell them what needs to be done and let them figure out how to do it.
+- Tell employees what needs to be done and let them figure out how to do it.